melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/immuno-suppressed-children.md

 2. Record the additional HPV dose in a spreadsheet, offline.
 3. Upload the spreadsheet into Mavis - this will import the new HPV vaccination to the child’s record.

+{% from "inset-text/macro.njk" import insetText %}
+{{ insetText({
-^Mavis does not currently distinguish between first, second or third doses of the HPV vaccine, so each time a dose is recorded, the status will show as ‘Vaccinated’ for HPV.
+  html: "Mavis does not currently distinguish between first, second or third doses of the HPV vaccine, so each time a dose is recorded, the status will show as ‘Vaccinated’ for HPV."
+}) }}

 For details on how to upload vaccinations recorded on a spreadsheet into Mavis, see the ‘Recording vaccinations offline’ section of the user guide.